TMackay-Champion/LinaForma/LinaForma_inversion/README.md

 % ====== Sampling parameters (only applicable if raw = 0) ======\
 **n = ?**\
 This is only applicable if raw = 0.
-It controls the number of random samples taken from the distribution of each variable (it assume a normal distrubtion, created using the input mean and standard deviation).
+It controls the number of random samples taken from the distribution of each variable (it assumes a normal distrubtion, created using the input mean and standard deviation).
 </details>

 <details>